Skip to content

 Advanced troubleshooting

-If you get a database malformed message during upgrade or backup that probably means that the database is already corrupt.
-One way to get past that is to do a full export and check the error log.
-If there are not a lot of errors you can then try to do a full import and get a working db with minimal losses.
-As the full import is destructive proceed with caution.
-For cases like this it is better to ask for support.
+If you get a "database malformed" message during upgrade or backup, that probably means the database is already corrupt.
+One way to get past this is to do a full export and check the error log.
+If there are not a lot of errors, you can then try to do a full import and get a working database with minimal losses.
+As the full import is destructive, proceed with caution.
+For cases like this, it is better to ask for support.